0-mostafa-rezaee-0/0-Mostafa-Rezaee-0/README.md

 ---

 Enjoy [My GitHub Templates](https://github.com/stars/0-mostafa-rezaee-0/lists/templates) repos available at [Stars](https://github.com/0-mostafa-rezaee-0?tab=stars) tab.
 They are a collection of curated templates for a quick project setup and code organization.
-Some repositories appear in multiple categories due to the interdisciplinary nature of the topics and the overlap between categories.
+A few repositories appear in multiple categories due to the interdisciplinary nature of the topics and the overlap between categories.

 ### My GitHub Repo Lists:
 1. [LLMs](https://github.com/stars/0-mostafa-rezaee-0/lists/ai-engineering) A focused guide to scalable LLM inference using Ray Data, from simple batch execution to advanced pipeline optimization for real-world applications.